 This provides us with information.
 We add in other rules to create a trading opportunity.
 I like to let another price wave unfold to see how the price acts and to see if the price action still indicates a possible trend reversal (or least a short-term move in the new direction).
 The consolidation then provides a convenient trade trigger (via a breakout of it) and a stop loss location (on the other side of it).
 There are other types of trade triggers, not just consolidation breakouts.

 Once you understand what a tech turn is telling you, you can customize all sorts of strategies and rules for trading around it.
-Maybe you don’t care about consolidations, so you don’t need that requirement, but you may need an indicator to do something specific to trigger you into a trade.
-The point is seeing the potential shift in direction, and then acting on it how you specify in your trading plan.
+Maybe you don’t care about consolidations, so you don’t need that requirement, but you may need an indicator to trigger you into a trade.
+The point is seeing the potential shift in direction, and then acting on it as you specified in your trading plan.

 The technique can be applied to small waves or large, but if you are going to trade a tech turn, make sure the waves are large enough to provide you with at least a 1.5:1 reward to risk based on your stop loss and target, and ideally 2:1 or greater.

 A technical turnaround doesn’t always result in price reversing.
 When a reversal fails, we may have a failed tech turn opportunity.

 A number of the strategies in the EURUSD Day Trading Course are based on this concept.
 Rounded top and bottoms, for example, don’t require a consolidation, but the strategy is based on seeing that tech turn and the trend likely reversing so we can jump on the new trend early.

 Does the Technical Turnaround Strategy Work on Other Markets, Pairs, and Timeframes?

 Look and see!
 Pull up a chart and see if you can spot the pattern.
 It is likely to occur in other markets, pairs, and timeframes, but you will want to verify that first.